mkrd/PathDict/README.md

 pd = PathDict({})
 ```

-A PathDict keeps a reference to the original initializing dict
+A PathDict keeps a reference to the original initializing dict:

 ```python
 user = {